chaoss/wg-dei/focus-areas/project-and-community/documentation-accessibility.md

 ## Implementation
+*The usage and dissemination of health metrics may lead to privacy violations.
+Organizations may be exposed to risks.
+These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
+There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
+The usage of metrics must be examined for risk and potential data ethics problems.
+Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 **Note:** Be attentive to the target audiences for documentation.
 Due to the broad spectrum of projects and people who may contribute, documentation should address the different requirements of all its audiences.